klaasnienhuis/MaproomDocumentation/source/Settings.rst

 Image sources are the places where Maproom gets its satellite images and other map textures from.
 Maproom has built in image sources, such as Bing, Mapbox and Stamen.
 But there are a lot more image providers out there.
 The User Image sources section enables you to set up your own custom sources.

 An image source provides its images through a specific url template.
 This url template is used to download the map textures at any zoomlevel and from any location.
-Usually image providers follow a common pattern, but you still need to set up that url pattern.
-The pattern contains a few symbols.
+Usually image providers follow a common pattern, we'll leverage that.
+These patterns contains a few symbols.
 Here's an example:

 ``http://api.tiles.mapbox.com/v4/{mapid}/{zoomlevel}/{tilex}/{tiley}.png?access_token={token}``